What is dehydrated and freeze-dried food?

 What products are freeze-dried?

-We use a combination of heated air drying (130 - 135 degrees F) and freeze-drying.
-Freeze-dried ingredients include organic apples, organic blueberries, organic banana, broccoli, organic brown rice, green beans, green peas, organic sweet corn, and organic tofu.
+We use a combination of low-heat air drying (130 - 135 degrees F) and freeze-drying.
+Freeze-dried ingredients include apples, blueberries, banana, broccoli, brown rice, green beans, green peas, sweet corn, and tofu.
 These products are dried using freeze-drying or lyophilization to retain nutrients and produce a superior texture and flavor.
-We use freeze-dried ingredients in the following meals (as of 1/2023) -
+We use freeze-dried ingredients in the following meals (as of 1/2024) -

-- Freeze-Dried Apples - Apple Quinoa Oatmeal, Lazy Lentil Salad, Waldorf Slaw;
+- Freeze-Dried Organic Apples - Apple Quinoa Oatmeal, Lazy Lentil Salad, Waldorf Slaw;

-- Freeze-Dried Blueberries - Blueberry Vanilla Crunch, Bear Patch Cobbler;
+- Freeze-Dried Organic Blueberries - Blueberry Vanilla Crunch, Bear Patch Cobbler;

-- Freeze-Dried Banana - Chia Oat Crunch & Coconut Chia Peel;
+- Freeze-Dried Organic Banana - Chia Oat Crunch & Coconut Chia Peel;

 - Freeze-Dried Broccoli - Cheesy Sierra Couscous, Golden Forest Couscous, Pacific Crest Vinaigrette, Denver Veggie Scramble, Open Sky Yasai, Sunrise Tofu Scramble;